singhangadin/android-filepicker/Readme.md

         properties.extensions=null;
     ```

 3. Next create an instance of `FilePickerDialog`, and pass `Context` and `DialogProperties` references as parameters.
-Optional:
-* You can change the title of dialog.
+Optional: You can change the title of dialog.
 Default is current directory name.
-* Set positive button string.
+Set the positive button string.
 Default is Select.
-* Set negative button string.
+Set the negative button string.
 Defalut is Cancel.

     ```java
         FilePickerDialog dialog = new FilePickerDialog(MainActivity.this,properties);